mikeycao/statePUN/README.md

 ### State Crime Rates

-Additional indicators involving state crime offense rates are also included in the repository, given their collinearity with
+Additional indicators involving state crime offense rates are also included in the repository, given their collinearity with collinearity with mass incarceration.
+Included are the crimes known and reported by state law enforcement organizations to the [FBI Uniform Crime Reporting Program (UCR)](https://www.fbi.gov/how-we-can-help-you/more-fbi-services-and-information/ucr):